-Net cash used in financing activities The 10% increase in the capital stock in 2014 resulted in gross proceeds of €433 million (2013: €0 million).
-Outflows included €478 million (2013: €58 million) for the repayment of borrowings, €131 million (2013: €119 million) for interest paid and other financial disbursements, and €46 million (2013: €83 million) for the dividend, including €46 million (2013: €83 million) paid to the stockholders of LANXESS AG.
-A net cash outflow of €222 million (2013: €260 million) was recorded for financing activities.
-Details of unused credit facilities are given in Note [35].
+Net cash used in financing activities

+The capital increase at the subsidiary LANXESS-TSRC (Nantong) Chemical Industrial Co., Ltd., Nantong, China, in which LANXESS has a 50% interest, resulted in a cash inflow of €9 million (2014: €433 million from an increase in the capital stock of LANXESS AG).
+Outflows included €220 million (2014: €478 million) for the repayment of borrowings, particularly €70 million for the redemption of the CNY bond and €114 million for partial repayments of the U.S. dollar loan from the European Investment Bank.
+Interest payments and other financial disbursements accounted for cash outflows of €76 million (2014: €131 million).
+In 2015, as in 2014, outflows for dividend payments amounted to €46 million, comprising €46 million (2014: €46 million) paid to the stockholders of LANXESS AG.
+A net cash outflow of €333 million (2014: €222 million) was recorded for financing activities.
+Details of unused credit facilities are given in Note [36].

-Cash and cash equivalents Cash and cash equivalents, which comprise cash, checks and bank balances, amounted to €418 million (2013: €427 million).
+Cash and cash equivalents

+Cash and cash equivalents, which comprise cash, checks and bank balances, amounted to €366 million (2014: €418 million).
 In accordance with IAS 7, this item also includes securities with maturities of up to three months from the date of acquisition.

-37 Segment reporting
+38 | Segment reporting

-Key Data by Segment
+Key Data by Segment .